 However, it is possible to be optimistic about our future, while not denying that there will be periods of great difficulty.

 The threat of climate change has had the effect of forcing all the governments of the world to cooperate, in a unique manner, in the face of an extreme and universal threat to human life on this planet.
 We have been fortunate, to have to face the threat of climate change, at a time when zero carbon technologies have emerged as real alternatives to fossil fuels.
 The Digital Revolution, a package of important new technologies, offers new tools which enable us to deal more effectively with the threats that we face.

 We live in a time of exciting and deep change, the like of which comes rarely in the life of a species.
 We have a great adventure ahead of us; we need to grasp the opportunities that lie before us.

 Andrew Palmer, FRSA

-I live in the Middle East and runs Idarat Resilience DMCC, a company which focuses on improving infrastructure resilience and responding to the threats identified in The World in Crisis.
+Andrew PAlmer lived in the Middle East and ran Idarat Resilience DMCC, a company which focuses on improving infrastructure & systemic resilience and responding to the threats identified in The World in Crisis.